Model Suit Gunpla Builders Beginning G: Original units

-The Beginning Gundam is Haru's first Gunpla bought at Shiokaze Park.
+The Beginning Gundam is Haru's first Gunpla Gundam-type bought at Shiokaze Park.
 A close-combat-type mobile suit equipped with nine beam-sabers, head-mounted beam vulcan cannons, a beam rifle and an asymmetrically designed shield.
 Haru uses three beam sabers at once in combat, which was not intended in the original design, as the kit would surpass the power of most of the normal Gunpla kits.
 On its first Gunpla Battle, the Beginning Gundam defeats Koji's custom Hi-ν Gundam, but is quickly challenged and defeated by the veteran master builder Boris Schauer and his Forever Gundam.
 Following this match, Haru works hard to rebuild and detail the Beginning Gundam to improve its performance.